d-shap/imagemagick-gradle-plugin/README.md

 * a destination folder
 * a set of commands, applied to the source files

-For example, to resize an image, next `magick` command is used
+For example, to resize an image, next `magick` command is used:
 ```
 magick rose.jpg -resize 50% rose.png
 ```
-The configuration will be
+The configuration will be the following:
 ```
 imagemagick {
     pipelines {